robotlolita/robotlolita.github.io/_drafts/siren-a-repl-language.md

-What if we could not only interact with a computer in a compositional way, but **also** have a way for the system to tell us how to achieve the things you want to do?
+What if we could not only interact with a computer in a compositional way, but **also** have a way for the system to tell us how to achieve the things we want to do?

 ## 3. Programming, Revisited